oveleon/contao-cookiebar/docs/CUSTOMIZATION.md

 </div>

 ### Styling
 A separate stylesheet is output for each template.
 These are made available via the template itself, and can be removed and or replaced by your own if required via the template editor.
-The `_cookiebar.scss` included in the package contains all standard stylings, responsive settings as well as animations and can be integrated into your own style sheet.
+The `_cookiebar.scss` included in the package contains all standard stylings, responsive settings as well as animations can be integrated into your own style sheet.

 <br/>